eve-esa/data-scraping/README.md

 ```bash
 make sync-requirements
 ```

+## Configuration
+The configuration file is located in the `config` folder and is named `config.json`.
+The configuration file contains the parameters to be used in the ETL pipeline.
+Each main key of the JSON file represents the configuration of a different scraper.
+The name of the key is the name of the scraper and the value is a dictionary containing the Pydantic model of the scraper configuration.
+For more examples, please take a look to the already implemented scrapers and their configurations.

+## Usage

+### Local testing
-3. Create a `.env` file in the root of the project with the following content:
+For the local usage with testing purposes, please create a `.env` file in the root of the project with the following content:
 ```bash
 AWS_URL="http://localhost:9101"
 AWS_REGION="us-east-1"